psuomega/AxisFinder/README.md

 Shell Script Limitations: Since it relies on an ARP table query, you must be close enough to receive the layer 2 packets.
 I designed it to work with MacOS, but since it's using bash, may also work for Linux with a few simple modifications.

-Python Script: Opens every Axis camera's web interface it finds via UPNP broadcast in Firefox.
-Finds anything in broadcast range.
+Python Script: Opens every Axis camera's web interface it finds via SSDP Discovery in Firefox.
+Sets default user/pass to root:password on a factory default camera.
+Prints out a QC blurb.

 GUI only Alternatives: Discovery by Lily Ballard ( https://apps.apple.com/us/app/discovery-dns-sd-browser/id1381004916?mt=12 )
 Lily's program works with Bonjour (DNS-SD) and will let you find cameras further away.
 Look for _axis entries.